 Ideal for laminate, vinyl, engineered and solid wood flooring.

 Measure the length of all walls in the area in which you intend to lay the flooring.
 Using the online flooring calculator, add your room dimensions to work out how many packs are needed.

 For flooring installations, make sure that the sub-floor surface is level, dry and clean.
 We recommend using an underlay on most floorings, unless already fitted.
 A good quality underlay will help improve acoustics and also level minor sub-floor imperfections.
 For any installations containing underfloor heating, please check with a qualified expert before installation.

 Make sure you have all the equipment that you'll need before starting a flooring project.
 This includes spacer wedges, jigsaw or handsaw, tapping block, hammer and a ruler.

 Don't forget expansion gaps

-To keep the flooring in a good condition, make sure that the flooring is used in accordance with the recommended conditions found on the flooring pack.
+To keep the flooring in a good condition, make sure that it is used in accordance with the recommended conditions found on the packaging.
 When moving furniture, make sure to be careful to avoid damaging the surface of the flooring, and use felt pads under chairs and heavier pieces of furniture.
 Barrier mats should be used if there is a risk of dirt and debris coming into the home from outside.